-East Asia is located east of Central Asia, with its eastern border running along the East China Sea.
-East Asia is politically divided into eight countries: China, Mongolia, North Korea, South Korea, Japan, Hong Kong, Taiwan, and Macau.
+East Asia, one of the five regions of Asia, is located east of Central Asia, with its eastern border running along the East China Sea.
+East Asia is politically divided into eight countries and regions: China, Mongolia, North Korea, South Korea, Japan, Hong Kong, Taiwan, and Macau.
 This region covers a total area of 4,571,092 square miles and has a population size of more than 1.641 billion, which represents 22% of the global population and 38% of Asia's total population.
 Many residents of East Asia are concentrated in major metropolitan areas such as Beijing and Tokyo.

 The geography of East Asia is varied depending on the zone.
 The inner continental area experiences a temperate climate, while Mongolia is covered by the arid Gobi desert.
 China, the largest country in the region, is home to both mountains and plateaus, while Japan is characterized by thousands of islands and coastlines.
-The economy of East Asia is as diverse as its geography.
 Today, East Asia is believed to have some of the most advanced technologies in the world, which fosters economic development.
-China has the fastest growing economy within the region, which has also been identified as the second largest economy in the world.

 Southeast Asia is located north of Australia, south of East Asia, west of the Pacific Ocean, and east of the Bay of Bengal.
-It encompasses a number of island and archipelago nations that stretch between the northern and southern hemispheres, making it the only Asian region located on both sides of the equator.
-Southeast Asia is politically divided into 15 countries: East Malaysia, East Timor, Brunei, the Philippines, Singapore, Cocos, Christmas Island, Andaman and Nicobar Islands, Vietnam, Cambodia, West Malaysia, Laos, Thailand, and Myanmar.
-The region is typically divided into two areas: Maritime Southeast Asia and Mainland Southeast Asia.
+It encompasses several island and archipelago nations that stretch between the northern and southern hemispheres, making it the only Asian region located on both sides of the equator.
+Southeast Asia is politically divided into 15 countries and territories: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor Leste, and Vietnam.

 Southeast Asia covers a total area of 1,735,121 square miles and has a population size of more than 641 million individuals.
 The geography of Southeast Asia is characterized by a large number of archipelagos.
 The Indonesian Archipelago is the biggest in the world and is home to the largest number of active volcanoes in the world.
-The region's importance in global trade began during the spice trade, which started prior to European exploration.
-Today, the economy of Southeast Asia is rapid developing.
-Indonesia is considered the largest economy in the region, and is East Asia's only member of the G20.
+The region's importance in global trade began during the spice trade, which started before European exploration.
+Today, the economy of Southeast Asia is rapidly developing.
+Indonesia is considered the largest economy in the region and is East Asia's only member of the G20.

 A large area of the region is covered by an arid desert environment.
-However, West Asia does have several points of access to large bodies of water, including: the Black Sea, Persian Gulf, Arabian Sea, Red Sea, Caspian Sea, Mediterranean Sea, and Aegean Sea.
-The economy of West Asia is varied, but relies heavily on the petroleum industry.
-Turkey has the largest economy in terms of gross domestic product, followed by Saudi Arabia.
+However, West Asia does have several points of access to large bodies of water, including the Black Sea, Persian Gulf, Arabian Sea, Red Sea, Caspian Sea, Mediterranean Sea, and the Aegean Sea.